DerrazSofiane/scoring_banking_credit/README.md

 - Live demo available at: [URL if deployed]
 - Featured project showcasing interpretable ML

-### 🤝 Contact
-Created by Sofiane Derraz as part of the OpenClassrooms AI Engineer certification program.

 ---
-*Note: This educational project demonstrates production-ready credit scoring techniques with a focus on interpretability and fairness, essential for financial services applications.*
+*Note: This project demonstrates production-ready credit scoring techniques with a focus on interpretability and fairness, essential for financial services applications.*